kraken-robotics/The-Kraken-Pathfinding/README.md

 # The Kraken Pathfinding

-A tentacle-based pathfinding library for nonholonomic robotic vehicles
+A multithreaded tentacle-based pathfinding library for holonomic and nonholonomic robotic vehicles

 ## What is Kraken ?